Dennitz/Timetable/README.md

 Translations are provided in `/src/i18n`.
 In case a translation is not given for some language, english is taken as a fallback.
 To add translations, `english.json` should be taken as reference.

-## Todo

-* Fix unit tests (waiting for Enzyme and react-native-mock to support React 16)
-* Add documentation

 ## License